The July 2017 Annual Meeting

 Dr. Petrisor shared much more than his impressive surgical acumen and skill.
 It was clear throughout the presentation that felt sincere concern for the patients he discussed.
 His work was as much a meaningful way to make a difference in people’s lives as it was a professional calling.
 He, too, was well received and stayed long after to talk with colleagues.

 Vendor representatives arrived early, spreading out caches of banners, appliances, and services media along the perimeter of the conference’s adjacent ballroom.
-Many reps were old friends of WSOMS, fielding both professional inquiries and hails of “great-to-see-you-again!” from the ballroom doorway.
-There was plenty of back and forth throughout the day facilitated by the presence of several cocktail tables and a daily buffet of fresh signature snacks.
-At any point you could find conference attendees — often with their children in tow — enjoying the room’s party atmosphere complete with three raffles on the last day.
+Many reps were old friends of WSOMS, fielding professional inquiries along with hails of “great-to-see-you-again!” the presence of several cocktail tables and a daily buffet of fresh signature snacks facilitated plenty of back and forth between rooms.
+At any point you could find conference attendees with their children in tow enjoying the fun party atmosphere.